DUPLICATE MEDICINE DETECTION

 OptionWhen to choose itWhat happens

 The choice is yours.
-The app simply flags that this moment requires a decision.
+The app simply signals that the situation needs a decision.

 Real-Life Scenarios